Present and Exhibit Your Work

 City Hall Galleria displays artworks by local artists at in the main hall of Richmond City Hall.
 Exhibitions are curated by the Richmond Art Gallery and rotate every 6 to 8 weeks.

-City Centre Community Centre, South Arm Community Centre and Thompson Community Centre have community exhibition spaces that feature work by local artists.
+South Arm Community Centre and Thompson Community Centre have community exhibition spaces that feature work by local artists.
 Exhibition applications are accepted ongoingly throughout the year, with a wide artist call circulated each summer.

 Gateway Theatre also has two dedicated community art spaces in their lobbies.
 Artists interested in applying, can reach out directly via email for further details.